CalMemer32/keychron-k8-signalrgb/README.md

-**Note: This guide worked for my exact keyboard spec below and might work on yours too if its similar.
+**Note: This guide worked for my exact keyboard spec below and might work on yours too if its similar.**

-Bricking risk is low but never zero, proceed at your own risk**
+**BRICKING RISK IS LOW BUT NEVER ZERO!
+PROCEED AT YOUR OWN RISK**
 <br>
 <br>